s0sharma/ToDo-List/README.md

 # Blog Website

-*  This is a blog website made by using EJS, Node.js, Express.js, Lodash.
+*  This is a todo webapp made by using EJS, Node.js, Express.js, Lodash.
 It also has a MongoDB data base.

 <br>